ylhyra/ylhyra_content/data/Blær/Egg_í_áskrift.md

         "meaning": "spirited, and lays much tastier eggs."
       },
       "s_sbat6": {
-        "meaning": "\"Here the Icelandic Chicken is allowed to grow and thrive.
-It can become up to 7 years old."
+        "meaning": "\"Here the Icelandic chicken is allowed to grow and thrive.
+It can live to be up to seven years old."
       },
       "s_11qs4": {
         "meaning": "The factory-farmed bird, however, is allowed to live for only two years, confined to a cage."